 - Individual products might sell faster during specific seasons, causing your sales velocity to spike temporarily.
 This spike could also shift your reorder point.

 To accurately calculate a product’s reorder point, it’s important to understand these factors and how they might impact your sales velocity.

-Next, a reorder point must take into account a supplier’s lead time, or the amount of time it takes for an ordered shipment to arrive.
+Next, a reorder point must consider a supplier’s lead time or the amount of time it takes for an ordered shipment to arrive.
 Look again at your line of women's apparel.

-If you source the products from three suppliers with three different lead times, each will have their own reorder point for the product.
+If you source the products from three suppliers with three different lead times, each will have its own reorder point for the product.
 For example,

 - Supplier A takes five business days to deliver an order,

 For Supplier B, your reorder point will be higher because you need to account for more stock days between your order and when new stock arrives.